nass15456/CTFs/angstromctf/Lazy_Lagrange.md

 While 0^0 is equal to 1 we can have the value of a_0 from the shuffled array (here i've got an idea to ask the server many time with query 1 and x_0 = 0 to retrive the used characters in the FLAG. this will help me to reduce the search time.

-To do that i opened a socket and i asked server 100 time :
+To do that i opened a socket and i asked server 100 times :

 ```python